jwsmith24/ai-finance-tool/README.md

 Using sample data consiting of 1000 simulated loans, the model predicts loan term with an accuracy of 41.5% and interest rate with an error of +/- 1.03%.

 ![Example results](resources/prediction-example.png)

-## Terms

-Features - Input data provided to the model
-Label/Target(s) - Output data we want to predict with the model

-## ML Algorithms

-- Linear regression

-  - Used for predicting continuous values
-  - Assumes linear relationship between input features and output labels
-  - Great when data is roughly linear
-  - Sucks when data isn't linear

-- Random Forest
-  - Builds a ton of decision trees
-  - Each tree makes a prediction
-  - Final result is either the average predication of all the trees (regression task) or the majority vote (classification task)
-  - Great for data with complex relationships or non-linear data